‘Dirty Dancing’ returns to theaters for 35th anniversary - NewsBreak

 ‘Dirty Dancing’ returns to theaters for 35th anniversary

-The special showings are hosted by Fathom Events and include several Northeast Ohio locations .
+The special showings are hosted by Fathom Events at theaters around the country.

-Dirty Dancing first premiered in 1987 staring Patrick Swayze and Jennifer Grey.
-Since then the film has become a cultural icon that has been shared by generations.Kenny discovers hidden gems at Stan Hywet Hall & Gardens
+“Loved by generations of fans, this cinematic treasure has inspired multiple films, a stage version, and reality dance competitions watched around the world,” reads a Fathom Events description of the 1987 film.
+“On the film’s 35th anniversary, celebrate the magic of ‘Dirty Dancing’ and its timeless themes of love, family, class, and perseverance all over again.”

-For more on the limited showings and to get tickets click, here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Dirty Dancing, staring Patrick Swayze and Jennifer Grey, was one of the highest-grossing films of 1987, according to Box Office Mojo.
+One of the songs from the film, “(I’ve Had) The Time of My Life,” went on to win the Oscar for Best Original Song at the 60th Academy Awards.

 Comments / 0